Created on

 Further reading:

-A user can be created locally on FortiGate, either as a local user (type password), with credentials stored on FortiGate, or remote (type LDAP/RADIUS), with credentials stored on a remote server.
+A user can be created locally on FortiGate, either as a local user (type password), with credentials stored on FortiGate, or remote user (type LDAP/RADIUS), with credentials stored on a remote server.

-This means FortiGate will NOT check a remote server for group information, but only rely on the locally configured groups that list the user object outright!
+This means FortiGate will NOT check a remote server for group information, but only rely on the locally configured groups that list the user object outright.

-This in turn means only policies referencing the user object, or groups that include the user object, will be matched.
+This, in turn, means only policies referencing the user object, or groups that include the user object, will be matched.

 A user object may be required to assign a second authentication factor, such as FortiToken.